open2c/pairtools/doc/parsing.rst

 -----------

-Throughout this document we will be using the same visual language to describe how DNA sequences (in the .fastq format) are tranformed into sequence alignments (.sam/.bam) and into ligation events (.pairs).
+Throughout this document we will be using the same visual language to describe how DNA sequences (in the .fastq format) are transformed into sequence alignments (.sam/.bam) and into ligation events (.pairs).

 .. figure:: _static/terminology.png